 NOTE: If you haven’t set up any alerts before, you’ll notice a few that are there by default.
 These are just a few alerts that we have found useful for our users.
 You are able to delete or modify these to suit your needs.

-Once on the Alerts screen, you want to click “+ Alert Rule” in the top right corner of the screen.
+Once on the Alert Rules screen, you want to click “+ Alert Rule” in the top right corner of the screen.

 Firstly, in the Name text box, we will name our alert.

-Next, you’ll want to make sure that the alert is active by having the On checkbox checked off.
+Next, you’ll want to make sure that the alert is active by having checked the On checkbox.
 You’ll also want the alert type to be set to Dynamic Alert.

 After this, we will set the Direction and Metric Anomaly Detectors fields.